 Why Would Venezuelan-Americans Vote for Trump?

-Trump's promises on immigration has many people abroad asking why would Venezuelans support him.
+Trump's promises on immigration have many people abroad asking why would Venezuelans support him.
 The reasons are actually very straight forward

 For many Venezuelans living in the US, the idea of supporting Donald Trump might seem incomprehensible.
 Trump’s hardline immigration stance, confrontational rhetoric, and America First policies could be seen at odds with the broader values of the Latino community.
 Yet, in the 2024 election, a significant portion of Venezuelan-Americans backed Trump.
 So why is this happening?